LG G3 Review: Still A POWERHOUSE That Beats The Galaxy S5

 Software & User Experience

-The LG G3 uses Google’s Android software, version 4.4 KitKat, which until the recently unveiled Android L rolls out, is the most up-to-date build.
+The LG G3 uses Google’s Android software, it launched with Android 4.4 KitKat but has since been updated with Android 5.0 Lollipop.
 It has LG’s own custom UI layer on top, which presents an interesting, if somewhat idiosyncratic, set of features – some of which are tied into hardware functionality.

 One of these is the return of the Knock On feature seen on the LG G2, which allows the user to wake or sleep the phone by double-tapping on the display.
 This is now joined by Knock Code, but I’ll come back to that in a second.